Xfinity Flex Review

 Bottom line: Xfinity Flex is a fun, straightforward streaming box

-The Xfinity Flex is a nifty streaming device that offers an easy and low-cost way to access movies, TV shows, YouTube videos, and music.
-It’s not as sophisticated as better-known streaming devices, like the Amazon Fire TV Stick or the Roku Streaming Stick.
-But it has premium video and sound quality and lets you tap into Netflix, Amazon Prime Video, HBO®, and more with a handy, voice-activated remote control.
+The Xfinity Flex is a streaming device that provides an easy and free way to access movies, TV shows, YouTube videos, and music.
+It’s similar to the Amazon Fire TV Stick or the Roku Streaming Stick.
+It has premium video and sound quality and lets you tap into Netflix, Amazon Prime Video, HBO®, and more with a handy, voice-activated remote control.

 - Easy setup